Data Centers in Dusseldorf

 Natural Disaster Risk

-Dusseldorf has a low natural disaster risk profile, with an overall INFORM Risk score of 2.6 out of 10, as of September 2025.
-The primary environmental hazards are well-understood and manageable.
+Dusseldorf has a low overall natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+This stability is a key advantage for deploying critical IT infrastructure.